rfrht/qrm-logger/README.md

 **Linux:**
 - Install [Miniforge](https://github.com/conda-forge/miniforge)
-- Follow the instructions regarding shell activation
+- The installer will ask whether to enable automatic shell activation.
+Recommendation: choose 'yes', then disable automatic base environment activation as suggested there.
+Also see [here](https://linsnotes.com/posts/miniconda-installation-on-linux-should-you-enable-auto-initialization/)

 **Mac:**
 - Install miniconda or miniforge using brew, or use the download.